Gauge-Invariant Tensor Perturbations Induced from Baryon-CDM Relative Velocity and the B-mode Polarization of the CMB: Introduction

 In the case of the IGW sourced from the linear-order density perturbation, the gauge issue has been extensively discussed but is not yet settled.
 The authors of Ref.~\cite{hwanggauge2017} calculated wildly different gravitational wave energy densities in different gauges for a source in the matter-dominated epoch.
 Due to its relevance to the primordial black hole problem, most follow-up studies have focused on sources in the radiation-dominated epoch.
 The authors of Refs.~\cite{tomikawagauge2019, inomatagauge2020, Yuan2020, Lu2020} have repeated this calculation in several gauges and (unsurprisingly) have found agreement between some gauges but not others.
 Most comprehensively, Ref.~\cite{gong2019analytic} derived analytic solutions for the induced gravitational waves from all the second-order source terms in multiple gauges during both the matter and the radiation dominated epochs.
 Meanwhile, Ref.~\cite{Luca2020} attempts to carry out the calculation in a gauge-invariant way.
 That work argues that the traceless-transverse gauge is relevant to detection by LISA and that the gravitational wave energy density in this gauge coincides with the energy density calculated from the gauge-invariant variables defined by the Poisson gauge.
 However the argument is based on a calculation only at first order in the perturbations.
 Moreover, the coincidence between the Poisson gauge result and traceless-transverse gauge result relies on the rapid decay of the gravitational potential inside the horizon during the radiation dominated epoch.
-Most recently, Ref.~\cite{domenech2020approximate} preferred the Poisson gauge based on the coincidence among some gauges far inside the horizon for nonvanishing pressure.
-However, this mathematical observation alone cannot replace physical justification for a particular gauge choice.
-Ref.~\cite{domenech2020approximate} also claimed that the IGW in the dust era could be ``gauged away''.
-While it is true that the gauge dependent IGW can be eliminated by a gauge transformation, this is not a unique property of the dust dominated universe and does not imply that the IGW is physically irrelevant.
-As we show in the Appendix, as long as the IGW is gauge dependent to second-order, we can always choose a gauge condition (on the linear scalar perturbation) that cancels the IGW completely.
-We may call it the ``zero-IGW gauge (slicing).''
+However, this mathematical observation alone cannot replace physical justification for a particular gauge choice.Ref.~\cite{domenech2020approximate} claimed that the IGW in the dust era could be ``gauged away''.
+However, the fact that the gauge dependent IGW can be eliminated by a gauge transformation does not necessarily imply that the IGW is physically irrelevant.
+As we show in the \refapp{app}, as long as the IGW is gauge dependent to second-order, we can write down a gauge condition (on the linear scalar perturbation) that cancels the IGW completely.
+We may call it the ``zero-IGW gauge.''
+As we argue in the \refapp{app}, the existence of zero-IGW gauge is not related to the status of the IGW as an observable.
 The correct gauge should be determined based on the observational strategy, as Refs.~\cite{Yoo2009,Challinor2011, Jeong2012} did for the matter power spectrum.
 Those works showed that in fact none of the previously known gauge conditions are relevant for the observed galaxy power spectrum.
 Likewise, it will be necessary to construct the correct gauge choice for the gauge-dependent IGW based on the nature of the production, propagation, and detection method.
-Here, we consider the IGW sourced from the relative velocity between the photon-baryon fluid and the CDM (cold dark matter) prior to the cosmic recombination.
-The existence of this effect is long recognized \cite{BondCMB}, and has been previously studied in the context of the formation of the first structures \cite{tseliakhovichrelative2010}.
-The idea is that the baryon-photon perturbations are supported against gravitational collapse by pressure, which leads to the formation of standing acoustic waves.
-Meanwhile, the standard {\it cold} dark matter perturbation grows independent of the baryon-photon pressure.
-Once a perturbation enters the horizon a relative velocity builds up between the two components, and then decays proportional to the reciprocal of the scale factor.
-The relative velocity is dominated by the scalar (longitudinal) part, and root-mean-squared amplitude of the relative velocity is $\sqrt{\<(v/c)^2\>} \sim 10^{-4}$ at recombination time.
-We show the time evolution of the relative velocity variance per $\ln k$ for three relevant modes ({\it left panel}) and the relative velocity variance per $\ln k$ at recombination over a wide range of scales ({\it right panel}) in Fig.~\ref{fig:rv}.